yukseltron/favourly/README.md

 ## How to approve a completed Favour

-Create a favour by typing:
+Approve a favour by typing:
 ```
 @favourly approve
 ```